austinesmith/cdk-and-vuejs-in-s3/README.md

-# Austin's CDK(Typescript) application to automate deployment of a Vue.js application to AWS S3
+# Demonstration: Using CDK to automate deployment of a Vue.js application to AWS S3

-This project uses CDK with Typescript for leveraging automation and Vue.js for a web application.
+This project uses The **AWS Cloud Development Kit** with Typescript for *leveraging automation* and **Vue.js** for a *web application*.

-The included files and instructions following automate the deployment of a publicly accessible Vue.js web application to an S3 bucket.
+The files included and instructions following automate the deployment of a publicly accessible Vue.js web application to an S3 bucket.

-The purpose is to demonstrate the AWS best practice of 'Operational Excellence' by "performing operations as code" as defined by the AWS Well-Architected Framework
+The purpose is to demonstrate the AWS best practice of **Operational Excellence** by *performing operations as code* as defined by the AWS Well-Architected Framework
   [The 5 Pillars of the AWS Well Architected Framework](https://aws.amazon.com/blogs/apn/the-5-pillars-of-the-aws-well-architected-framework/)